One of our favorite Wild Life figures is the Schleich Wolf. These beautifully detailed figurines encourage children to play and learn simultaneously.

 - Depression beneath the lower branches of a conifer

-All of the members of the wolf pack act as a family and help to take care of the pups, feed them, and keep them safe.
-All during the spring and summer, the pups are the center of attention for the pack.
+All of the wolf pack members act as a family and help take care of the pups, feed them, and keep them safe.
+During the spring and summer, the pups are the center of attention for the pack.

 During this time, the wolves do not travel as a pack.
-Instead, they wait until the pups are older, after summer is over and fall has begun before they start traveling again.
+Instead, they wait until the pups are older, after summer is over and fall has begun, before they start traveling again.
 The pups are expected to keep up with the pack once they start traveling.
-By the time the pups are eight months old, around October and November, they are pretty much adult-sized.
+By the time the pups are eight months old, they are pretty much adult-sized around October and November.

 Learn more about the Schleich Wild Life Mother Wolf with Pups.

 Schleich Wolf Figure